-Also, because of insulation, the roof space is very cold in winter.
+Because of insulation, the roof space is very cold in winter.
 Warm, moist air gets in whenever the hatch is opened.
 This may result in condensation which could damage your possessions.
+They should therefore not be used for storing anything that could be damaged in such conditions.